strategineer/personal-website/content/wads/cyberpnx/index.md

 - 4: wtf is this music track? so jarring between the levels, big shifts tonally

 - all the pickups have been changed as well
-- hard map set I've played recently
+- hardest and meanest wad I've played recently
 - constantly gives you a weapon that isn't appropriate for the encounter you're about to have which is the opposite of what you're used to

+- 9: absolutely deranged music track choice, monti is a wild mapper
+- evil dehacked monster changes, weak enemies move 10% faster and it seems like the big boys have 10x the health, toxic